intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Add a custom menu (https://tauri.app/v1/guides/features/menu) for stuff
   like reloading, existing, and maybe links to the source as well as a tutorial for IntScript (if it is ever made)
+- [ ] Local point types – Point Types native to a Section or Page that can't be used or seen outside of it.
+Useful for
+    - [ ] Can convert local types into global ones by moving them while preserving default value, options, and ID

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/